ivan-homoliak-sutd/twos/README.md

 ![Image](poster.png)

 ## 2. Conditions of Use
 Since this dataset was collected with human subjects and through confidentiality agreements with them, access to this dataset is given only upon meeting several conditions.
-We expect to receive an request email to address `corplab-project3 (AT) sutd.edu.sg` with the template below with attached and signed PDF form https://github.com/ivan-homoliak-sutd/twos/blob/master/SUTD_TWOS_dataset_release_agreement.pdf.
+We expect to receive an request email to one of addresses `{corplab-project3, cyberlab} (AT) sutd.edu.sg` with the template below with attached and signed PDF form https://github.com/ivan-homoliak-sutd/twos/blob/master/SUTD_TWOS_dataset_release_agreement.pdf.
 If you are a student or a research assistant, we also need a confirmation from your supervisor saying that she/he understand these conditions as well.

 ### Email Template
 > `I am interested in obtaining a copy of TWOS dataset for research purposes.
 These purposes are described below.`